 As a composer, Jordan studies with Anne Guzzo at the University of Wyoming.
 He has also worked with composers such as David Maslanka, Libby Larsen, Jake Heggie, Daron Hagen, Gilda Lyons, and others.
 In addition to being performed frequently at the University of Wyoming, his music has been performed in at the Charlotte New Music Festival (NC), Tidewater Brass Festival (VA) and at the Wintergreen Festival (VA), where he was a Susan Talarico and Mike Sundermeyer Scholar.
-Recent performances of Jordan’s compositions include performances by the Colorado Chamber Orchestra, Antero Winds, Duo Zonda, as well as members of the Maryland Symphony Orchestra, Wintergreen Festival Orchestra, the Beo String Quartet, the Chattanooga Symphony, and the Florida Orchestra.
+Recent performances of Jordan’s compositions include performances by the Colorado Chamber Orchestra, Antero Winds, Duo Zonda, as well as members of the Charlotte Symphony Orchestra, Maryland Symphony Orchestra, Wintergreen Festival Orchestra, the Beo String Quartet, the Chattanooga Symphony, and the Florida Orchestra.

 Jordan also maintains a small studio of young violin and viola students through the University of Wyoming String Project, where he also teaches advanced chamber music.
 Prior teaching engagements have included being faculty for the ViolaFest West in Laramie, WY in 2016 and 2017.